webqit/webflo/README.md

   └── public/index.html ----------------------- http://localhost:3000/index.html, http://localhost:3000
 ```

-But, where an `index.html` file is paired with a route...
+But, where an `index.html` file pairs with a route...

 ```shell
 my-app